seb-835/opentelemetry/otel-article-3-3.md

           processors: [k8sattributes,resource]
           exporters: [prometheusremotewrite]
   ```
-Here is our complete OpenTelemetry file, you can view it here.
+Here is our complete  file, you can view it here.
 It is ready to be deployed.
 ```
 kubectl apply -f  https://raw.githubusercontent.com/seb-835/opentelemetry/main/otel/opentelemetry-metrics.example.yaml
 ```